Thomas Mayne Reid: Last years

-Reid lectured at Steinway Hall in New York and published the novel The Helpless Hand in 1868, but America proved less kind than earlier.
-His wound at Chapultepec started to bother him and he was hospitalized for several months at St Luke in 1870.
-His wife hated America.
-After his hospital discharge they returned to England on 22 October 1870, to live at Ross on Wye, Herefordshire.
+Reid lectured at Steinway Hall in New York and published the novel The Helpless Hand in 1868, but his popularity had declined in America.
+His wound from Chapultepec started to bother him and he was hospitalized for several months at St Luke Hospital in 1870.
+His wife hated the United States.
+After he was released from the hospital, they returned to England on 22 October 1870, to live at Ross on Wye, Herefordshire.

-Reid continued to write stories in England and reworked some earlier novels.
+In England, Reid continued to write stories and reworked some earlier novels.
 "The Death Shot" was published in the Penny Illustrated Paper.
 In October 1874, an abscess formed on the knee of his wounded leg, leaving him unable to walk without crutches.
-He was joint editor with John Latey of The Boys' Illustrated News for ten months from 6 April 1881 and wrote for it "The Lost Mountain; a Tale of Sonora."
-About this time Reid's invention began to flag and he lost popularity, so that he turned to farming near Ross in Herefordshire, although he continued to write.
+He was joint editor with John Latey of The Boys' Illustrated News for ten months from 6 April 1881.
+He wrote and published in it "The Lost Mountain; a Tale of Sonora."

+About this time Reid's creative energy began to flag and he lost popularity, so he turned to farming near Ross in Herefordshire.
+He continued to write.
 His last novel, No Quarter, set in the Parliamentary wars, and his last boys' book, The Land of Fire, were published after his death on 22 October 1883.

 He was buried in Kensal Green Cemetery, now part of London.
 His tombstone quotes from The Scalp Hunters: "This is 'weed prairie'; it is misnamed: It is the Garden of God."